OGC Op. No. 11-01-05

 The inquiry is of a general nature, without reference to specific facts.

 The New York Insurance Law and regulations promulgated thereunder do not specifically address whether a provider may collect a co-payment from a patient where that co-payment exceeds the amount that the provider agrees to accept from an insurer for a particular treatment.
 As such, a physical therapist that is a participating provider must look to the terms of the contract with the insurer for guidance, as well as the insured’s contract with the insurer.
-However, the Superintendent reviews insurance contracts and may disapprove any such contract that the Superintendent deems unfair or against public policy pursuant to Insurance Law
+However, the Superintendent reviews insurance contracts and may disapprove any such contract that the Superintendent deems unfair or against public policy pursuant to Insurance Law § 3201(c).
+That provision reads, in pertinent part, as follows:

 (c)(1) The superintendent may disapprove any policy form for delivery or issuance for delivery in this state if he finds that the same contains any provision or has any title, heading, backing or other indication of the contents of any or all of its provisions, which is likely to mislead the policyholder, contract holder or certificate holder.